Yaruchi/Terra-Celestia-ID/README.md

 ## Link
 [Terra Celestia ID Maker](https://yaruchi.github.io/Terra-Celestia-ID/)

-##Reminders
+## Reminders

-This still have some bugs with other devices, we recomend using PC to download the ID.
+-This still have some bugs with other devices, we recomend using PC to download the ID.